 The airLayer comprises high grade, silk dome (Carmelita) or silk ring-dome (Valentina) tweeters mounted to the outboard side of each speaker.
 Their sound strikes and reflects from each speaker's near side wall and diffuses about the room.This was initially an option, but everyone ordered the speakers with it, so it was made standard.

-Their levels can be adjusted from silent to overly loud by turing a dial on the back of the speaker.
-This adjustability lets you get the right effect in any room, regardless of wall distance, reverberancy, or symmetry.
+Their levels can be adjusted from silent to overly loud by turning a dial on the back of the speaker.
+This adjustability lets you get the right effect in any room, regardless of wall distance, room reverberancy, or symmetry.